mistraltechnologies/react-interview-project/README.md

 # About GitHubber

-This project aims to satisfy the requirements of the alanrubin/react-interview-project by providing a Web UI for retrieving repositories and organisations associated with a GitHub user.
+This project was written to satisfy the requirements of an client interview by providing a Web UI for retrieving repositories and organisations associated with a GitHub user.

 To search, type a user login name in the search field and press enter.